btroop/btroop/README.md

 ### Full-stack BI engineer, VIR solutions
 **Jan 2013 - Jul 2013**
-- Enabled C-suite visibility into operational alignment with QMS standards by scoping, building and delivering a full-stack BI solution
+- Enabled C-suite visibility into operational compliance with QMS standards by scoping, building and delivering a full-stack BI solution
 <details>
   <summary><b>More Details</b></summary>
+- Provided client leadership insights into quality management performance by translating 10 industry-standard measures into firm-specific formulas that drove KPIs
-- Designed and built an automated ETL process to populate a back-end data warehousing service of RDBs and OLAP cubes that powered a client-facing BI dashboard featuring interactive real-time data and user-friendly drill-down capable visualizations
+- Designed and built an automated ETL process to populate a back-end data warehousing service of RDBs and OLAP cubes that powered a client-facing BI dashboard featuring interactive real-time data and user-friendly, drill-down-capable visualizations
 - Delivered product at forecasted deadline by partnering with stakeholders to scope project objectives and requirements, by utilizing Agile methodologies to rapidly iterate through features and by leveraging team’s collective expertise to solve bugs and complete milestones
-- Provided client leadership insights into quality management performance by translating 10 industry-standard measures into firm-specific formulas that drove KPIs
 </details>

 ---